 Next, let’s go to Fragment1.kt and initialize our Communicator and call the method with the text from the EditText as a parameter:

-Now it’s time to go back to our MainActivity and pass the value from Fragment1 to the Fragment2.
+Now it’s time to go back to our MainActivity and pass the value from Fragment1 to Fragment2.

 To do that, we’re taking the value and we’re adding it to a Bundle.